jsindorf/jsindorf.github.io/_pages/research/research.md

 - Laslty, is the project [PBVI for Motion Artifact and Sensor System Energy Savings](/eee598lb_page/).
 A practical application for the project is being researched.
 To do this, an end to end embedded activity detection system with machine learning was made.
 Also, two filters were created to reduce and limit the effect of motion artifact on PPG signals.

 ## Publications
+Multiple still in progress.
+## Presentations
+### International conference of Secure Knowledge Management (SKM) 2023<br>
+Presentation 1: *Embedded Machine Learning for Heart Rate Estimation with Arduino* <br>
+Presentation 2: *Day-to-day Heart Rate Estimation with PPG for Embedded Sensor Systems*

+# Undergraduate Research
+## Undergraduate Research Interests
+My undergraduate research consisted of two main projects:<br> [Statisitcal Analysis of Brain Regions to Identify MCI](/undergradlab/).
+My research lab work at UofA. <br>
+[Statisitcal Analysis of Brain Regions to Identify MCI](/undergradlab/).
+My REU at Clemson. <br>

+## Publications
 ### Contributor<br>
 C. Grijalva, N. Toosizadeh, J.Sindorf, Y.H.
 Chou, K. Laksari, “Dual-task performance is associated with brain MRI Morphometry in individuals with mild cognitive impairment”, Journal of Neuroimaging, March, 2021. doi:10.1111/jon.12845 <br>
 - Note: this relates to the [Statisitcal Analysis of Brain Regions to Identify MCI](/undergradlab/) project.
-## Presentations
-### International conference of Secure Knowledge Management (SKM) 2023<br>
-Presentation 1: *Embedded Machine Learning for Heart Rate Estimation with Arduino* <br>
-Presentation 2: *Day-to-day Heart Rate Estimation with PPG for Embedded Sensor Systems*